HOLD.co

 Capital Deployment

-This is the obvious one: investment analysts, principals, and a CFO who can juggle fund structures, credit lines, and messy cap tables at 2 a.m.
+This is the obvious one: investment analysts, principals, and a CFO who can juggle fund structures, credit lines, and messy cap tables at 2 a.m., while staying true to firm-level investment thesis.
 They price risk, orchestrate debt, and make sure you never miss payroll at an op-co because a closing slipped.

 Portfolio Operations Support

-Call them value-creation leads, integration specialists, or “SWAT operators.”
+Call them value-creation leads, operating partners, integration specialists, or “SWAT operators.”
 Their job is to drop into a newly bought company, stabilize the first 100 days, and exit gracefully once local leadership is humming.

 Technology Platform